 Is there a particular professor or class at Daniels that really stands out?

 If you did a global trip with Daniels, tell us the most memorable part of that experience.

 My global trip was in Uganda and Rwanda as part of the Denver MBA Global Challenge curriculum.
 The most memorable part of that experience, from a business school perspective, was the opportunity to work in a foreign setting with different cultural norms, expectations and ways of doing business.
 I think that kind of experience would be beneficial for anyone.

 Tell us about an “Ah-hah” moment where you put to use what you learned in the classroom.

-One of the biggest early learnings for me was the thought that communication is most effectively delivered in the way that the receiver prefers to receive information, which may be completely different than what comes naturally to the deliverer.
-Once I had wrapped my head around this concept, I almost immediately found my communication with my team at work to be more effective and it allowed me to strengthen relationships both with direct reports and colleagues.
+One of the biggest early learnings for me was the thought that communication is most effectively delivered in the way that the receiver prefers to receive information, which may be completely different from what comes naturally to the deliverer.
+Once I had wrapped my head around this concept, I almost immediately found my communication with my team at work to be more effective and it allowed me to strengthen relationships with both direct reports and colleagues.